IanBruns/right-routine-server/README.md

 and routines based on what serves them.
 Best used with the client created along side this API.
 Repo found here: https://github.com/IanBruns/right-routine-client

+## Endpoints

+1) /api/auth

+The Auth endpoint is for when registered users are logging in to verify their details with what is in the database

+2) /api/users

+The Users endpoint is for registering a user to use Right Routine, it validates the password and checks to make sure the user id has not been taken.
+It also hashes the password

+3) /api/routines

+There are 2 main points in the routines endpoint, in 1, it pulls the routines that are assigned to the user, and then a separate endpoint /routines/:routine_id/exercises for the exercises that are assigned to that routine, which is again assigned to that user

 ## Authorization

 Every API request will require a 'bearer ' token created by the json web token library,